top of page

 James eyed the two and then rested on Nick.
 “I was told the Guard was cut off by traffic, you guys made it here then?”

 “Follow us topside.
 I can explain as we go.”
-James followed Jacob and Nick up through the stairwell.
+James followed Jacob and Nick up the stairwell.
 “The agencies were caught trying to coordinate everything here when panic spread through the people.
 They responded like it was a riot, but shit hit the fan, and when people started eating each other—everything fell apart.
-The Governor and some of his staff had decided to evacuate.
+The Governor and some of his staff evacuated.
 The first helicopter came and got them out of here.
-We had barricades and shield walls, but they started collapsing in.
+We had barricades and shield walls, but they started collapsing.
 We basically watched as our flimsy perimeter was consumed by waves of bodies.
 North Monroe?
 Forget it.
 It’s a nightmare along that entire road.
 Cars went right through officers as they were trying to set up.
 Every officer that fell just became another one of them.
 It’s like a contagious delirium.”

-They reached a floor, James hadn’t counted the flights, but when he emerged through a door Jacob opened they were halfway up the capitol building.
+They reached a floor, James wasn’t counting, but when he emerged through a door Jacob opened they were halfway up the capitol building.
 The windows were looking East up Apalachee Parkway.
 A hellish landscape stretched far up the road.
-Lights still lingered on some businesses, many vehicles up and down the major four-lane parkway were trapped with their lights still going.
-One way was all red tail lights, another all white.
-Still, there was the creepy movement of fleeting figures among the lights.
+Lights still lingered on some businesses, vehicles up and down the major four-lane parkway were trapped with their lights still going.
+One way was all red taillights, another all white.
+Still, there was the creepy movement of fleeting figures between the lights.
 Fires burned like chaotic stars, and charred husks left dark plumes rising in their wakes.

-“I was in one of the barricades closer to the college when some of the shield walls fell.
+“I was in one of the barricades closer to the college when the shield walls fell.
 I couldn’t get anything on the radio, neither could my lieutenant,” James noted.

 “Makes sense.
 Come here, I’ll show you.”
 Jacob directed.